-This is less practical method as you’ll have to purchase a freeze dryer – which costs a pretty penny or two.
+This is a less practical method as you’ll have to purchase a freeze dryer – which costs a pretty penny or two.
 The process involves freezing the meat and then lowering the pressure and removing the ice.

 There is an extensive amount of preparation that goes into it but it’ll extend the shelf life of the meat.
 You can reconstitute it (make it soft again) by placing it in water for a bit.

-Pickling involves submerging your meat in an acidic solution (i.e. vinegar) with a PH 4.6 and leave it to sit.
+Pickling involves submerging your meat in an acidic solution (i.e. vinegar) with a PH 4.6 and leaving it to sit.
 You can pickle practically anything, but there are obviously limits and, if done incorrectly, you’ll lose your meat.